Kursula/Kohonen_SOM/README.md

 The Jupyter notebook RGB_SOM shows a simple example where 3-dimensional vectors are mapped to 2D map using the SOM.

-SOM application for unsupervised CNN-based image feature vector clustering is coming soon...
+The Juypyter notebook img_feature_vector_SOM describes the workflow for reading images, calculating feature vectors using ResNet50 and then performing unsupervised clustering using the SOM.